uoou/AWildernessOfDragons/essay.md

 >*Eärendil was a mariner...*      (FR, Volume 2, Chapter 1, 'Many Meetings'; emphases added)

-This scene is almost as a prelude to Tolkien's own fairy story.
-We first encouter the true sub-creative art, or rather, its most perfect expression: words that take shape, opening up vistas of things and places never before imagined: the seas that meet the further shore are conjured up before Frodo, whose experience of hearing the sweet music of the Elvish minstrels becomes ever more insperable from dream.
-And then a new voice is heard, a mortal voice, a lesser attempt to sing of stirring events in the first age of Faërie - an intimation of Tolkien's attempts to (now) tell the great tale of the ending of the Third Age of Middle-earth.
+This scene could be read as a prelude to Tolkien's own fairy story.
+First we encouter the true sub-creative art, or rather, its most perfect expression: words that take shape, conjuring visions of things and places never before imagined, of the seas that meet the further shore.
+Frodo's experience listening to the sweet music of the Elvish minstrels becomes ever more insperable from dream.
+And then a new voice is heard, a mortal voice, a lesser attempt to sing of stirring events in the first age of Faërie - an intimation of Tolkien's attempt to (now) tell the great tale of the ending of the Third Age of Middle-earth.

 An interesting commentary on this scene is offered immediately after the recitation, as Bilbo tells Frodo that Aragorn regarded his verse as a bit of a cheek: 'he obviously thought the whole thing rather above my head', Bilbo tells Frodo.
 'I suppose he was right.'
-Aragorn thus highlights the gap between true elvish enchantment and mortal attempt to tell fairy stories:  Yet Frodo's words to Bilbo are encouraging: 'It seemed to me to fit somehow, though I can't explain.
+Aragorn highlights the gap between true elvish enchantment and mortal attempt to tell fairy stories:  Yet Frodo's words to Bilbo are encouraging: 'It seemed to me to fit somehow, though I can't explain.
 I was half asleep when you began, and it seemed to follow on from something that I was dreaming about.'

+Frodo here does more than offer words of comfort; his words identify one of the mystery's of Tolkien's sub-creative art, at least as it was expressed in his story of the war of the Ring.
+Dream, somehow, is grasped by Tolkien as an aid to mortal composition and telling of fairy stories.
+A close reading of this great work - the greatest fairy story of the twentieth century - reveals a pervasive and multifaceted use and invocation of dreams.
+It is the business of this essay to bring to waking thought the role of dreams in *The Lord of the Rings*.

+###*A Question of Time*

+It was Verlyn Flieger who pointed the way...
+[Here we summarize Fliger's AQT and then courteously draw attention to what we regard as its shortcomings, which Tom identifies with the two late chapters dealing with Frodo's dreams.]

+###First Section of our own Argument

 ###Bibliography